thomktz/betterave/README.md

 - Event Table: Stores information about an event (association, date...).
 - Event_Attendance Table: Stores the attending relationship between a student and an event.

+The data for classes was scraped from the ENSAE website, and the data for the lessons calendar was scraped from Pamplemousse, using BeautifulSoup.

 ![Relationship diagram of de database](https://github.com/thomktz/betterave/assets/82711723/28393118-e898-405b-9c2a-8fb463c8a8af)

 ## API Structure